jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account.md

     #### [Single-service resource](#tab/singleservice)

-    Use the below links to create a resource for the available Cognitive Services:
+    Use the below links to create a resource for the available Cognitive Research Technologies:

     | Vision                      | Speech                  | Language                          | Decision             | Search                 |
     |-----------------------------|-------------------------|-----------------------------------|----------------------|------------------------|